ozguryazilimas/wp-postane/imsanity/readme.txt

 == Upgrade Notice ==

+= 2.2.8 =
+* hotfix for bux exif_read_data constant

+== Changelog ==

 = 2.2.7 =
 * Automatically rotate images according to EXIF rotation data if available
-*

-== Changelog ==
+* Reset the quota cache after bulk resizing images

 = 2.2.6 =
 * fixed bug in network settings where width/height input fields are in the same place